 Daniels, formerly known as Elysville, used to be a thriving little town located alongside the Patapsco River.
 It was established in 1810 by Thomas Ely and his family.
 They had constructed a textile mill, with an entire village built to surround it.
-There was a school, a church, a railway station, stores and lots of industries.
+There was a school, a church, a railway station, stores, and many industries.

 The story of Daniels ends as quickly as it began, and by the 1960s, the mill closed, forcing around 90 families to leave town.
 Later, to make matters worse, in 1972, tropical storm Agnes hit, destroying what remained of the city with substantial flooding.
 This forced the remaining population to relocate to other towns.

 Nowadays, Daniels is a ruined graffiti town; there are glimpses of what used to be.
 People will often hike nearby trails (usually in the fall) to witness a city that once was.

 Lapidum began its history early in 1665 when the government granted land patents, allowing landowners to convert the surrounding forests into farmlands.
 Lapidum proliferated, and soon fields of tobacco and corn filled the lands.
 A fishing industry was also thriving based on shad and herring.
 Later, in the 18th century, ferries were established, and in 1731, two roads were authorized to be constructed.